 Urethane is very resistant to scratches and abrasions and is a good choice for high-traffic areas.

 A downside is that urethane doesn’t bond well to concrete, so a layer of another type of sealant like epoxy may be required as a first layer.

-Acrylic coatings bond well to lots of types of concrete, making it a versatile option that can be used in many situations.
+Acrylic coatings bond well to many types of concrete, making it a versatile option that can be used in many situations.

 Acrylic coating also frequently comes with added texture for a slip-resistant surface, which makes it ideal for areas with kids or elderly people who are at risk of falling.
-Most acrylic coatings are also UV-resistant, which can be a benefit for outdoor spaces.
+Most acrylic coatings are also UV-resistant, which can be a benefit for outdoor spaces such as driveways.

-A downside is that acrylic coating is very thin and doesn’t provide as durable of protection as other types of sealants.
+A downside is that acrylic coating is very thin and doesn’t provide as durable protection as other types of concrete sealants.

 Types of Concrete Surfaces

 Concrete coating comes in many varieties.
 Each type is specially designed for a certain application.